quincysorrentino/GPS-Data-Logger-Project/README.md

 The system features:

+- **Dual implementation**: C++ for production performance, Python for rapid development
 - **Real-time tracking** with sub-second update rates
 - **Professional telemetry display** with speed, position, altitude, course, and satellite monitoring
 - **Industrial-grade UI** with minimalist dark mode design and pulsing beacon markers
 - **Hardware simulation** enabling development and testing without GPS equipment
 - **Production-quality logging** with proper error handling and data integrity
+- **Cross-platform compatibility**: Windows and Linux/Raspberry Pi

-The skills and technologies demonstrated in this project—including Raspberry Pi hardware integration, UART serial communication, NMEA protocol parsing, real-time data acquisition, web-based telemetry dashboards, and geospatial visualization—are directly applicable to safety-critical systems used in aircraft flight data recorders, autonomous vehicle navigation, military reconnaissance, fleet management, search and rescue operations, and precision surveying.
+The skills and technologies demonstrated in this project—including C++ and Python programming, Raspberry Pi hardware integration, UART serial communication, NMEA protocol parsing, real-time data acquisition, web-based telemetry dashboards, and geospatial visualization—are directly applicable to safety-critical systems used in aircraft flight data recorders, autonomous vehicle navigation, military reconnaissance, fleet management, search and rescue operations, and precision surveying.

 The completed system serves as both an educational platform for learning GPS technology and embedded systems development, and a functional tool for real-world tracking and navigation applications.